A Review of Deep Learning-based Approaches for Deepfake Content Detection: Introduction

-The deepfake concept spread so fast that, nowadays, anyone equipped with a smartphone and internet access can download and manage straightforward tools to manipulate videos in any context and create realistic deepfake videos.
+The deepfake concept spreads so fast that, nowadays, anyone equipped with a smartphone and internet access can download and manage straightforward tools to manipulate videos in any context and create realistic deepfake videos.
 Such a readiness raised several concerns worldwide due to the potentially negative consequences regarding unethical and malicious aspects.
-To cite some examples, one can find celebrities with their faces swapped with porn actrices~\footnote{\url{https://www.vice.com/en/article/gydydm/gal-gadot-fake-ai-porn}} or tampered politicians' speeches\footnote{\url{https://ars.electronica.art/center/de/obama-deep-fake}}.
+To cite some examples, one can find celebrities with their faces swapped with porn actrices~\footnote{Fake Porn: \url{https://www.vice.com/en/article/gydydm/gal-gadot-fake-ai-porn} (accessed on January 31st, 2024).} or tampered politicians' speeches\footnote{Obama Deep Fake: \url{https://ars.electronica.art/center/de/obama-deep-fake} (accessed on January 31st, 2024).}.
+In light of the evolving landscape of generative modeling choices, there is an urge to implement modern policies targeting such deepfake technologies.
+This need is stressed by explicitly considering such issues in emerging regulatory initiatives, such as the Artificial Intelligence Act~\cite{labuz2023regulating}, emphasizing their significant relevance in the cutting-edge technology era \cite{diaz2023connecting}.

 Such a negative potential caught the attention of many researchers worldwide, proposing thousands of papers toward effective deepfake content detection using deep learning approaches.
 Nonetheless, a few works summarized the main challenges and technologies employed for the deepfake content detection.
 Nguyen et al.~\cite{nguyen2019deep} excerpted the most relevant approaches for deepfake creation and detection.
-Later on, Tolosana et al.~\cite{tolosana2020} provided a review on face manipulation and deepfake detection, and more recently Juefei-Xu et al.~\cite{juefei2021countering} provided a deepfake-related study exposing the battleground between deepfake generation and detection and some insights regarding tendencies and future work.
-Finally, Mirsky et al.~\cite{mirsky2021creation} presented an illustrated catalog of the deepfake network architectures, also exploring the current status and tendencies of the attacker-defender game.
+Later on, Tolosana et al.~\cite{tolosana2020} provided a review on face manipulation and deepfake detection, and more recently Juefei-Xu et al.~\cite{juefei2021countering} provided a deepfake-related study exposing the battleground between deepfake generation and detection and some insights regarding tendencies and future work, while Mirsky et al.~\cite{mirsky2021creation} presented an illustrated catalog of the deepfake network architectures, also exploring the current status and tendencies of the attacker-defender game.
+Finally, Liz et al.~\cite{liz2024generation} compared forensic tools for generation and detection of manipulated multimodal audiovisual content using deep learning techniques.
 Table~\ref{t.surveys} provides a comparison among recent surveys on deepfake detection, .

 These works show that efficient deepfake detection tools are crucial, and such studies contribute to a brand new ground for research, whose demand grows to the same degree as manipulating software becomes more popular and easier to handle, leading to an increase in the number of deepfake cases and bringing several consequences to people, governments, and companies.
 Therefore, this survey provides an overview of the progress associated with deepfake detection techniques.
 It explains deepfake detection methods based on machine learning, among other intelligent systems, and also elaborates on the architectures and frameworks employed for face swapping.
 Further, it offers the reader a base of knowledge available in the current literature, being useful as a new source for researchers involved in image detection and security issues.
 Additionally, it presents a precise vision of recent research's potential challenges and the latest research guidelines.
 Moreover, one of the main differences and contributions is a detailed and illustrated presentation of the datasets used for detection tasks.
 The contributions of this work are listed below: